boot2docker/boot2docker/README.md

 **Local Customisation (with persistent partition)**

-If you have a persistence partition, you can make quick customisations that are run at boot time in the ``/var/lib/boot2docker/bootlocal.sh`` file.
+If you have a persistence partition, you can make customisations that are run at the end of the boot initialisation in the ``/var/lib/boot2docker/bootlocal.sh`` file.

+You can also set variables that will be used during the boot initialisation (after the automount) by setting them in ``/var/lib/boot2docker/profile`` - at this point, its only ``NTP_SERVER``.

 for example, to download ``pipework``, install its pre-requisites (which you can download using ``tce-load -w package.tcz``), and then start a container: